 Non-employee Board members are eligible to receive option grants under the Automatic Option Grant Program of the 1998 Plan.
 Each individual who first becomes a non-employee member of the Board of the Corporation or any of its subsidiaries, whether through election by the stockholders or appointment by the Board, receives, at the time of such initial election or appointment, an automatic option grant for 20,000 shares of Common Stock.
-In addition, on the date of each annual stockholders meeting, each individual who is re-elected as a non-employee Board member is automatically granted at that meeting a stock option to purchase an additional 10,000 shares of Common Stock, provided that such individual has served as a non-employee Board member for at least six months.
+In addition, on the date of each annual stockholders meeting, each individual who is re-elected as a non-employee Board member is automatically granted at that meeting a stock option to purchase additional shares of Common Stock, provided that such individual has served as a non-employee Board member for at least six months.
+Under the 1998 Plan prior to the Amendment, each non-employee Board member received an automatic grant of 10,000 shares on the date of each stockholders' meeting.
+Under the Amendment, the amount of the automatic grant will be increased to 20,000 shares commencing on the date of the 2000 annual stockholders' meeting date.

 Each option has an exercise price per share equal to 60% of the fair market value per share of Common Stock on the option grant date and a maximum term of ten years measured from the grant date.
 The option is immediately exercisable for all the option shares, but any purchased shares are subject to repurchase by the Corporation, at the exercise price paid per share, upon the optionee's cessation of Board service prior to vesting in those shares.
-The shares subject to each option vest (and the Corporation's repurchase rights lapse) in four successive equal annual installments over the optionee's period of Board service, beginning six months after the option grant date, with the first such installment vesting upon the optionee's completion of 18 months of Board service measured from the option grant date.
+Prior to the Amendment, the 1998 Plan provided that the shares subject to each option vest (and the Corporation's repurchase rights lapse) in four successive equal annual installments over the optionee's period of Board service, beginning six months after the option grant date, with the first such installment vesting upon the optionee's completion of 18 months of Board service measured from the option grant date.
+Pursuant to the Amendment, options granted on or after the date of the 1998 annual stockholders' meeting will vest on the first anniversary of the date of grant.